 The Estonian statistics show that last year over 130,000 private limited liability companies were entered into the commercial register, this being a type of company that seems to remain the one preferred by investors in Estonia.

 The first step in order to register a limited liability company in Estonia consists of choosing the name for the business.
 The name must be in the Estonian language or Latin and can not contain characters that are not in the Estonian alphabet.
 The name must be different from the names of firms that have entered in the register of companies APLRS.

 The shareholders must then register the office and the business address of the company in order to receive the mail business.
 Title companies can be at home, as long as you live in a multi-apartment house, in the context of quiet activity which does not disturb the neighbors.

-Limited liability company registration in Estonia
+Limited liability company registration in Estonia in 2023